CatMMachado/rest-apis/Tutorial/ControllerBasedRestApis.md

   **ToDo:Is the auth part really working in the UI?
 From what I recall, no. Consider removing this from Program.cs?**
   **ToDo:Confirm that all this is applicable also in Backstage.**
-  **ToDo:Add somewhere that the setting up of Swashbuckle and Swagger UI is done in several locations, and which are relevant for what, and which can be skipped.**
+  **ToDo:Add somewhere that the setting up of Swashbuckle and Swagger UI is done in several locations, and which are relevant for what, and which can be skipped.
+Check the following note ↓**

   **Note:**
 The setup of Swashbuckle and Swagger UI is distributed across several files in this repository, each with a specific role in the documentation process:

   - The main configuration for Swagger and API documentation generation is located in `Extensions/SwaggerServiceExtensions`.
 This section explains how to enable support for multiple API versions, add annotations, and configure security settings.
   - The integration of these configurations into the application takes place in `Program.cs`, specifically within the regions labeled `Setup for API Specification` and `Middleware Configuration`.
 These sections enable Swagger and Swagger UI at runtime, making the documentation accessible through the browser.
   - Additional documentation enrichment is configured in the project file `<AppName>.csproj`.
 This includes enabling XML comments for controllers and models to enhance the generated documentation.

 ## Setup and Run Swashbuckle